pallavi1230/SQL-projects/FDA_Problem Statements.md

 ## SQL Data Analysis for FDA
 ### Created the FDA database and required tables with data.
-Mentioned below are the quries to be addressed to provide insight about the given dataset.
+Mentioned below are the queries to be addressed to provide insight about the given dataset.

 #### Task 1: Identifying Approval Trends
 1. Determine the number of drugs approved each year and provide insights into the yearly